karthikeyanvijay/phoenix/phoenix-jdbcthick-java-minimal/README.md

     - Path to hbase-site.xml
     - Path to core-site.xml
 - Customize
-    - Change the `connection.properties` file to point to the correct URL.
+    - Rename `connection.properties.template` to `connection.properties` and set the actual JDBC url in this file.
     - On a secured HBase/Phoenix server, get a kerberos ticket.

 To run this program use the following syntax.